Graphic Design

 pattern

-Students who major in design at Graceland have the opportunity to develop the well-rounded skills necessary for creative expression.
+Students who major in art at Graceland have the opportunity to develop the well-rounded skills necessary for creative expression.
 Whether their passion is illustration or web development, Graceland students are able to study in a first-class environment that emphasizes design fundamentals while allowing them to explore their creativity.

 For those who major in the art field, with a graphic design emphasis, your course offerings will range from drawing and printmaking to typography and web design.
 Logos, package design, newsletter, and magazine layouts are just a few of the types of projects a graphic design major will experience.
 You'll get your hands on any and all forms of graphic design you may be interested in.